Skande: Skanda fortress

 The fortress of Skanda stands in ruins north of the homonymous village, on a hill between two streams (42°16′6″N 43°2′46″E).
 Its area totals 7,000 m2 and height reaches 120 m.
 Relatively better preserved are the eastern façade of a royal palace and walls of a church which contains a Georgian inscription.
 The monument was archaeologically studied in 1949 and 1995.
 Most of the materials uncovered were from the late Middle Ages.
 The earliest structures of the fortress were dated by the researcher of Skanda, Lekvinadze, to the 4th century.
 The Skanda complex is inscribed by the government of Georgia on the registry of the Immovable Monuments of National Significance.

 Population

-As of the 2014 national census, Skande had the population of 434.
+As of the 2014 national census, Skande had a population of 434.
 Most of them (99%) are ethnic Georgians.